-ThinQ is a group of educators.
-We see the purpose of education as capacity building, along various dimensions: physical, emotional, intellectual, aesthetic, societal, and ethical/moral.
+ThinQ sees the purpose of education as capacity building, along various dimensions: physical, emotional, intellectual, aesthetic, societal, and ethical/moral.

 ThinQ focuses on the intellectual component, and is committed to a fitness program for the mind, beginning with inquiry abilities and experiential understanding in Class 1, and ending with research capabilities and trans-disciplinary understanding in graduate school.
 We do recognize that for education to be truly rich and wholesome, ThinQ’s expertise needs to be integrated with the physical, emotional, social, ethical, and aesthetic dimensions.